reel2bits/reel2bits/docs/installation/index.rst

 Software requirements
 ---------------------

-A mostly up-to date OS, with a Python >= 3.6, and a reverse proxy such as Nginx.
+A mostly up-to date OS, with a Python >= 3.6, rust >=1.41.0, and a reverse proxy such as Nginx.

 Available installation methods
 -------------------------------